ultravideo/uvgRTP/README.md

 # kvzRTP

 kvzRTP is a thread-safe, easy-to-use RTP library written for next-generation video conferencing solutions.
-In ideal conditions it's able to achieve up to 650 MB/s goodput for HEVC stream, with an average processing time of 1.49 µs per 1000 bytes.
+In ideal conditions it's able to achieve up to 607 MB/s goodput for HEVC stream.

 There's no global state between the threads which results in no locking, it features a very easy-to-use and intuitive API and it's licensed under the permissive BSD 2-Clause License.